XxX-Daniil-underscore-Zaikin-XxX/CustomSkillsMenu/README.md

 This is an update/rework of [Osmosis Wrench](https://www.nexusmods.com/skyrimspecialedition/users/2801784)'s [Custom Skills Menu](https://www.nexusmods.com/skyrimspecialedition/mods/62423?tab=description) for compatibility with Custom Skills Framework v3.

 > [!IMPORTANT]
-> The [original mod](https://www.nexusmods.com/skyrimspecialedition/mods/62423) is hard requirement!
+> The [original mod](https://www.nexusmods.com/skyrimspecialedition/mods/62423) is a hard requirement!
 Please support [Osmosis Wrench](https://www.nexusmods.com/skyrimspecialedition/users/2801784) too - this mod wouldn't be here if not for their hard work.

 ## Basics